Deep Neural Network Approximation Theory: Approximation of Function Classes and Metric Entropy

 \subsection{Metric entropy}

-Some elements of the discussion in this subsection, which is almost exclusively of review nature, follow closely \cite[Chapter~5]{Wainwright2019}.
-Consider the metric space $({\cal X},\rho)$ with ${\cal X}$ a non-empty set and $\rho: \cal X \times \cal X \rightarrow \R$ a distance function.
+Most of the discussion in this subsection, which is almost exclusively of review nature, follows very closely \cite[Chapter~5]{Wainwright2019}.
+Consider the metric space $({\cal X},\rho)$ with ${\cal X}$ a nonempty set and $\rho: \cal X \times \cal X \rightarrow \R$ a distance function.
 A natural measure for the size of a compact subset ${\cal C}$ of ${\cal X}$ is given by the number of balls of a fixed radius $\eps$ required to cover ${\cal C}$, a quantity known as the covering number (for covering radius $\eps$).

 \begin{definition}\cite{Wainwright2019} Let $({\cal X},\rho)$ be a metric space.
-An $\eps$-covering of a compact set ${\cal C} \subseteq {\cal X}$ with respect to the metric $\rho$ is a set $\{x_1,...,x_N\} \subset \cal C$ such that for each $x \in \cal C$, there exists an $i \in [1,N]$ so that $\rho(x,x_i) \le \eps$.
+An $\eps$-covering of a compact set ${\cal C} \subseteq {\cal X}$ with respect to the metric $\rho$ is a set $\{x_1,\dots,x_N\} \subseteq \cal C$ such that for each $x \in \cal C$, there exists an $i \in \{1,\dots,N\}$ so that $\rho(x,x_i) \le \eps$.
 The $\eps$-covering number $N(\eps; {\cal C},\rho)$ is the cardinality of the smallest $\eps$-covering. \end{definition}

 An $\eps$-covering is a collection of balls of radius $\eps$ that cover the set $\cal C$, i.e.,